 Finding: Complies with conditions.
 The applicant did not provide the required details listed in this section.
 The applicant stated that the proposed facility will always maintain its license from the State of Oregon.
+The applicant is in the process of applying for a license to operate the facility from the Oregon Department of Human Services, the state agency that regulates residential and memory care facilities.
 Prior to issuance of a certificate of occupancy for the facility, the applicant shall provide details of the proposed use, including the number of residents and the nature of the condition or circumstances for which care, or a planned treatment or training program will be provided, the number of staff and the estimated length of stay per resident and the name of the agency responsible for regulating or sponsoring the use.
-Staff has determined that it is possible, likely and reasonable that the applicant can meet this policy standard through the Conditions of Approval.
+It is possible, likely and reasonable that the applicant can meet this policy standard through the Conditions of Approval.